770120041/MyBlog/_posts/2019-8-25-Interview-C++ cheetsheet.md

 <hr>

 # Static
 static members are only declared in class declaration, not defined.
 They must be explicitly defined outside the class using scope resolution operator.
+Also a static member can't contain any non-static field.
+Inside a static member we can't use this.
+They are initialized out side of the class because they won't be intialized when any objects of that class is created.
+It can only be declared once.

 If we try to access static member ‘a’ without explicit definition of it, we will get compilation error.
 For example, following program fails in compilation.
 ```